omar-radwan7/SSH-Keys-Portal/README.md

 ## Zero-Dependency Quick Start

 No manual installations required!
-The Makefile automatically handles everything:
+Choose your platform:

+### Linux/macOS (using Makefile)

 ```bash
 # Clone the repository